 Singing bowls, especially good quality antiques, have a tremendous range of sounds available for your practice or listening pleasure.
-Once you master how to play singing bowls you will be able to bring out these different sounds through using different ringing implements and techniques.
-Different mallets, sticks and playing methods can highlight different aspects of a bowl.
+Once you master how to play Tibetan singing bowls you will be able to bring out these different sounds through using different ringing implements and techniques.
+Different mallets, sticks, and playing methods can highlight different aspects of a bowl.
 You can also isolate sounds even teasing out very high notes hidden under the bass of a very large bowl.
+Learn how to play singing bowls for beginners below.

 How to Make a Singing Bowl Sing